wolfvictorOSI/Edge-Data-Store-Docs/V1/Edge_Data_Store.md

 # Edge Data Store

-Edge Data Store (EDS) is an embedded data server that runs on Linux and Windows.
-EDS provides a lightweight data collection and storage application designed to enable the capturing of data for historical storage and analysis at the edge of networks.
-A storage component based on sequential data storage technology is provided.
-You can configure and administer EDS through REST programming, configuration, administrative interfaces, and the EdgeCmd command line tool.
-EDS complements existing OSIsoft products, and is designed for small devices.
-You can install and run it on 64-bit Intel/AMD compatible, 32-bit ARM v7/v8 compatible, and 64-bit ARM v8 compatible chips.
+Edge Data Store (EDS) is a lightweight data collection and storage application designed to capture operational data at the edge of networks in remote locations that may not be continuously connected.
+EDS provides egress functionality to send data to a PI System or to OSIsoft Cloud Services (OCS) for long-term historical storage and analysis.
 While not a replacement for a PI System, EDS augments the PI System by providing historical data access in situations where deploying a full PI System is impractical.
-EDS provides native capability, via its Egress functionality, to send data to a PI System or to OSIsoft Cloud Services for long term historical storage and analysis.
+EDS is designed for small devices such as 64-bit Intel/AMD compatible, 32-bit ARM v7/v8 compatible, and 64-bit ARM v8 compatible chips.

 EDS provides the following capabilities:

-- OMF data ingress
+- OSIsoft Message Format (OMF) data ingress
 - Edge connectivity through Modbus TCP and OPC UA
 - Configurable data storage
-- Data egress to PI Web API and OCS
+- OMF data egress to PI Web API and OSIsoft Cloud Services
 - REST API to enable custom applications for visualization and analytics on Edge Data Store

 ## Edge Data Store architecture
+EDS is an embedded data server that runs on Linux and Windows devices.
 The following diagram depicts the relationships of architectural components to one another in the Edge Data Store:

 ![EDS architecture](https://osisoft.github.io/Edge-Data-Store-Docs/V1/images/EDSArchitecture.jpg "EDS architecture")